 Indirect Financial Impact

-Much of the Burren Life funding is recycled locally, bringing additional benefits to the local economy.
+Much of the Burren Programme funding is recycled locally, bringing additional benefits to the local economy.
 Many farmers hire contractors, mostly from within the community, to carry out farm works.
-When purchasing goods relating to Burren Life, most farmers use local suppliers (this is borne out by a review of receipts provided).
-A number of farmers have embarked on small scale tourism enterprises (e.g. www.farmheritagetours.com) some as part of a newly emerging ecotourism network (www.burren.ie).
-The additional ‘value for money’ generated by the investment of Burren Life was emphasised in a NUIG report from 2004 (see Publications).
+When purchasing goods relating to Burren Programme, most farmers use local suppliers (this is borne out by a review of receipts provided).
+A number of farmers have embarked on small scale tourism enterprises (e.g.http://www.burrenfarmexperience.ie/) some as part of an ecotourism network (www.burren.ie).

 Direct Social Impact